 To make the most of the long-term balance transfer offer, you should avoid the following mistakes:

-The purpose of a balance transfer is to repay your debt in full during the promotional period and get your finances in line.
 Using your balance transfer card for purchases isn’t recommended, as it only adds to your debt.
-Plus, your repayments will automatically go to the purchases that are accruing the highest interest.
-This means that you’ll be wasting time and money repaying your purchases when you should be taking advantage of the low or no interest balance transfer period.
+Your repayments will automatically go to the purchases that are accruing the highest interest, so you’ll be losing valuable low or interest-free time.

 When it comes to balance transfer credit cards, a strong rate makes a big difference.
 Finding a card you can qualify for, with a long intro period can save you hundreds of dollars.